softwaremmm/summary_pipeline/speciation.md

 # Determination of mycobacterial species, subspecies and lineage by the Summary Pipeline

-Part of the Summary Pipeline works on genetic information that has already been assigned to the genus mycobacteriaceae.
-If the species is Mycobacterium tuberculosis then a lineage may also be assigned.
-Other species may be assigned a subspecies.
+Part of the Summary Pipeline works on genetic information that has already been assigned to the genus _mycobacteriaceae_.
+If the species is _Mycobacterium tuberculosis_ then a lineage may also be assigned.
+Species may be assigned a subspecies.
 This information forms part of the "Mycobacterium Results" section of the `main_report.json` file output by this repository e.g.

 ```json
 "Mycobacterium Results": {